MarupakaPallavi/SuperStore--market-sales-analysis-/README.md

 ## Project Overview

-1. You are working as a analyst in some company,and you are given this particular dataset namely "Superstore Sales Dataset".

-2. You are required to analyze this particular dataset and use multiple concepts that you have learnt throughout the course
+1. Analyze this particular dataset and using  multiple concepts in Advanced Excel

-3. find out 5 objectives/point which will be combined together into a dashboard.
+2. 5 objectives/point which will be combined together into a dashboard.